mona4891/Community-ED-Server/README.md

 Now that you have applied (Push Origin) your changes (Commit) to your copy of the main repository (Fork), you need to create a Pull Request so that i may review your changes and adopt them to the Community Server main repository.
-This can be done through your Forks' GitHub page, as seen in the image below. (you can press the "View on GitHub" button to be directed directly to the repository, from there simply find your fork among whichever others there are)
+This can be done through your Forks' GitHub page, as seen in the image below. (you can press the "View on GitHub" button to be directed directly to the repository, from there simply find your fork among whichever others there are.
 <img width="948" height="376" alt="image" src="https://github.com/user-attachments/assets/b5903d44-d5a9-47e7-91fc-9ab18c4feed8" />